NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ```
 cd FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/HelmChart
 ```
-Either make the following substitutions to the command line, or update the `values.yaml` file with the following information.
+Either make the following substitutions to the command line below or update the `values.yaml` file with the following information.
-Additional information about the parameters can be found in the [Input Parameters](#input-parameters) section above.
+Additional information about the these parameters can be found in the [Input Parameters](#input-parameters) section above.
 * \<usernname> - The username you want Harvest to use to authenticate with the FSxN file system.
 * \<password> - The password you want Harvest to use to authenticate with the FSxN file system.
 * \<managment\_lif> - The IP address, or DNS hostname, of the FSx for ONTAP file system management endpoint.